fei-protocol/docs/docs/Governance/Optimistic Governance/Nope DAO.md

 sidebar_position: 3
 ---

 The NopeDAO is a sub-DAO that is able to veto and cancel any pod proposal.
-Any community member can create a veto proposal (there is no minimum threshold) and when 10M Tribe votes in favour, the proposal will be immediately cancelled.
+Any community member can create a veto proposal (there is no minimum threshold) and when 10M Tribe votes in favour, the pod proposal will be immediately cancelled.

 If a proposal is vetoed by the NopeDAO, it is expected that if the proposal is to be re-attempted then it should go to a full DAO vote.